Hello, welcome to my web page!

 I have been interested in psychology since I was 10 years old - one of those very lucky people who knew what they wanted very early in life.
 I am thankful that I found psychology.

 Becoming a psychologist has afforded me the opportunity to learn and grow both intellectually and emotionally.
 Indeed, I have always been interested in personal growth and development, hence my dissertation topic on the self-development of women over the lifespan.

 How Change Occurs in Counselling

 I believe that each client has within them a potential for growth that is released in a helping relationship.
 I think that when a helping professional communicates a deeply sensitive, non-judgmental understanding of a client's problem, offers encouragement, and helps the client to understand the reasons for their behaviours and life choices, the client will be better able to make important decisions, find solutions to their problems, and overcome barriers which affect their everyday functioning.

 I believe that the power to change, grow, and to become a more integrated person lies within each individual.
 I see my role as providing the facilitative environment and the tools necessary to achieve growth and change.
-I help remove any emotional blocks that might be preventing a client from becoming a fully functioning person.
+I help clients remove emotional blocks that might be preventing them from becoming fully functioning people.